 “I’ve been told that kids coming out of high school don’t even have the ability to read a ruler,”said Ratzenberger.
 “Yet jobs for skilled workers are there, about 600,000 jobs are currently available.
 But if we want to continue as a mighty nation, we have to look at manufacturing first.”

 Ratzenberger mentioned the M.O.S.T.® program which rapidly trains individuals for front line manufacturing positions utilizing 18 wheel trailers which are dispatched to the manufacturers facility and provides fast-track customized training in CNC operation and welding.
-He invited attendees to stop by the Florida MEP M.O.S.T.® mobile training unit for a tour, which was parked in front of the Orlando Marriott World Center and offered demos of the virtual reality welding simulator.
+He invited attendees to stop by the Florida MEP (FLMEP) M.O.S.T.® mobile training unit for a tour, which was parked in front of the Orlando Marriott World Center and offered demos of the virtual reality welding simulator.

 “You won’t learn unless you put your hand to something useful.
 Why give out degrees to kids who have no common sense skills like changing a tire or putting together a coffee table or a set of bookshelves, or repairing a vehicle when it breaks down.
 People who grow up without skills have nothing to pass down.
 Skills to make something useful is what built America.”

 Ratzenberger urged everyone in the audience to help change the culture and bring dignity and respect back to skilled workers, and take action to help kids see manufacturing as an attractive, high-paying and rewarding career choice.
 “Manufacturing is to America what spinach is to Popeye,” he concluded.

 Above: Florida MEP (FLMEP)'s M.O.S.T.® mobile training unit was available outside the MEP National Conference for tours and demonstrations.

 Above: Visitors aboard the M.O.S.T.® mobile training unit try their skills at welding utilizing the virtual reality training simulator which displays results in real-time.